Subscribe to blog updates via email »

 There’s no substitute for just trying out several ESPs.
 It gives you an opportunity to really see how things work, and do some dry runs of various marketing scenarios you imagine.

 I really recommend signing up for both ConvertKit and ActiveCampaign.
-I have an ActiveCampaign free trial coupon, and ConvertKit will give you a free trial as well (check on their website, under Pricing > FAQ before signing up).
+I have an ActiveCampaign free trial coupon, and a ConvertKit free trial coupon.

 Get a 14-day free trial of ActiveCampaign »

 I hope I’ve covered this all in a useful way, and you can make an informed decision about choosing ConvertKit vs ActiveCampaign.
 If you have any questions, feel free to ask in the comments below.